 Search engine optimisation, or SEO, refers to the methods used by website owners to get their site to rank well in the search engine listings for particular search terms.
 Search engines such as Google have complex algorithms that they apply to all web pages to measure how relevant they are for certain search phrases.

 None of us know the exact content of the algorithms, which change frequently, but we do know that the way in which we spread our targeted keywords across our page content is an important factor in getting a site to rank well.

 All ecommerce website owners want a top ranking for the most obvious search terms related to their industry.
 But there's an awful lot of competition out there, so smaller businesses may find it more realistic to target less popular and perhaps slightly more obscure keyword terms that can bring in more targeted visitors to their site.

-Keyword generators and online services such as Google's Keyword Planner, Bing's Keyword Research and SEMrush are extremely handy tools that allow you to check out the popularity and competition for any search term.
+Keyword generators and online services such as Google's Keyword Planner, Bing's Keyword Research, SEMrush and SEOBook are extremely handy tools that allow you to check out the popularity and competition for any search term.

 Domain name choice

 If you're in the early stages of setting up your ecommerce website and have yet to choose a domain name, it can be a good idea to try and purchase a site name that contains one of your keywords, or at least a variant.
 That said, it is possible to rank well for keywords even if you have a non-related domain name, such as one that simply contains the name of your company.